ElementsProject/lightning/doc/lightning-reserveinputs.7.md

 On failure, an error is reported and no UTXOs are reserved.

 The following error codes may occur:
-- -32602: Invalid parameter, such as specifying a spent input in *psbt*.
+- -32602: Invalid parameter, such as specifying a spent/reserved input in *psbt*.

 AUTHOR
 ------